-Humanity First has responded to over 130 disaster events in 63 countries across six continents, and assisted over 1 million victims of earthquakes, floods, droughts, conflict and other types of disaster event.
-HF offers a range of services including emergency medicine, shelter, food and water, sanitation and hygiene working with partners.
-Often, as the immediate disaster response concludes, we then offer rehabilitation services including education, vocational training, longer-term water infrastructure and orphan care services.
+Humanity First has responded to over 130 disaster events in 63 countries across six continents and assisted over a million victims of disasters including earthquakes, floods, droughts and conflict providing emergency medicine, shelter, food and water, sanitation and hygiene, as well as offering rehabilitation services including education, vocational training, longer-term water infrastructure and orphan care services.

 Across the world, the most vulnerable in society are suffering hunger, loneliness, depression and often lack proper shelter.
 Humanity First believes that everybody should be able to live in dignity and safety irrespective of the social standing or mental health condition.
 Our Community Care programme aims to support the most vulnerable in society such as older people, the disabled and the homeless.
 We offer outreach services, food and hygiene packs, social events and projects, and resources for the disabled.

 Across the world, it is estimated that over 100 million children (over 7% of all children) are orphaned as a result of conflict or health issues.
 The majority of these children are in low income settings in Africa, South Asia or South America.
 These are the most vulnerable children at risk of exploitation and poverty.
 Humanity First aims to provide orphans with a secure upbringing and the best chance to become independent in later life.
 This includes looking after their health, food and lodging, education and training needs.